dwebprotocol/drpc/README.md

 }
 ```

-Then compile it using the hrpc compiler
+Then compile it using the drpc compiler

 ```
-npm install -g hrpc
+npm install -g drpc
-hrpc services.proto --rpc=rpc.js --messages=rpc-messages.js
+drpc services.proto --rpc=rpc.js --messages=rpc-messages.js
-npm install --save hrpc-runtime # make sure to add this to your package.json
+npm install --save drpc-runtime # make sure to add this to your package.json
 ```

 That's it!